idle-code/tempren/MANUAL.md

 ```commandline
 $ tempren --list-tags
 ```
-Output of this command will list all available tag names sorted by name and grouped by category they belong to.
+The output of this command will list all available tag names sorted by name and grouped by category they belong to.

 # Template syntax
 Template pattern consist of a _raw text_ interleaved with _tag invocations_: